Biryani: Ambur/Vaniyambadi biryani

-The Ambur/Vaniyambadi biryani is accompanied by dhalcha, a sour brinjal curry, and pachadi or raitha (sliced onions mixed with plain curd, tomato, chilies, and salt).
-It has a distinctive aroma and is considered light on the stomach.
-The usage of spice is moderate and curd is used as a gravy base.
-It also has a higher ratio of meat to rice.
-Ambur-style biriyani is popular as street food all across South India.
+The Ambur/Vaniyambadi biryani is often accompanied by dhalcha, a sour brinjal curry, and pachadi or raitha (sliced onions mixed with plain yogurt, tomato, chilies, and salt).
+It is known to have a distinctive aroma and is considered light on the stomach.
+The usage of spice is moderate, and curd is used as a gravy base.
+It also utilizes a higher ratio of meat to rice.
+Ambur-style biryani is popular as a street food all across South India.

-Beef biryani

-Beef biryani, as the name implies, uses beef as the meat.
-In Hyderabad, it is famous as Kalyani biryani, in which buffalo or cow meat is used.
-This meal was started after the Kalyani Nawabs of Bidar came to Hyderabad sometime in the 18th century.
-The Kalyani biryani is made with small cubes of beef, regular spices, onions, and many tomatoes.
-It has a distinct tomato, jeera and dhania flavour.
-In Kerala, beef biryani is well known.
-The Bhatkali biryani is a special variant where the main ingredient is onion.
-Its variations include beef, goat, chicken, titar, egg, fish, crab, prawn, and vegetable biryani.

 Bhatkali/Navayathi biryani

 This is an integral part of the Navayath cuisine and a specialty of Bhatkal, a coastal town in Karnataka.
-Its origins are traced to the Persian traders who left behind not only biryani but a variation of kababs and Indian breads.
+Its origins are traced to the Persian traders who introduced biryani along with kababs and Indian breads.
 In Bhatkali biryani, the meat is cooked in an onion and green chili-based masala and layered with fragrant rice.
-It has a unique spicy and heady flavour, and the rice is overwhelmingly white with mild streaks of orange.
+It has a unique spicy flavour, and the rice is overwhelmingly white with mild streaks of orange.
+Its variations include beef, goat, chicken, titar (partridge), egg, fish, crab, prawn, and vegetable biryani.

 Though similar to those in Thalassery, this biryani differs with lingering after-notes of mashed onions laced with garlic.
-A few chilies and spices littered with curry leaves lends a unique flavour to Bhatkal biryani.
+A few chilies and spices littered with curry leaves lends a unique flavour to Bhatkali biryani.
 No oil is used.